Better Quality in Synthesis through Quantitative Objectives: Lexicographic Mean-Payoff (Parity) Games

 \end{enumerate} It follows that $\LM(\pat) \geq \tuple{\ell,\beta}$.

-\item Fix a memoryless optimal strategy $\strat_2$ for Player~2 for the finite-cycle forming game Observe that by Lemma~\ref{lemm-claim2} we have $\beta<|r_2|+1$.
-Then in the resulting graph, for any cycle $C$ reachable from $s$, the following properties hold due to optimality of $\strat_2$: \begin{enumerate} \item \emph{Property~1.} the mean-payoff reward for $r_1$ is at most $\ell$ and the mean-payoff reward for $r_2$ is at most $\beta$; or \item \emph{Property~2.} the mean-payoff reward for $r_2$ is at most $\ov{\ell} < \ell$ (the mean-payoff reward for $r_1$ is strictly smaller than $\ell)$. \end{enumerate} By analysis similar to the previous case, it follows that the lexicographic mean-payoff value is at most $\tuple{\ell,\beta}$. \end{enumerate} \end{proof}
+\item Fix a memoryless optimal strategy $\strat_2$ for Player~2 for the finite-cycle forming game: such a strategy exists by Lemma~\ref{lemm-claim3}.
+Observe that by Lemma~\ref{lemm-claim2} we have $\beta<|r_2|+1$.
+Then in the resulting graph, for any cycle $C$ reachable from $s$, the following properties hold due to optimality of $\strat_2$: \begin{enumerate} \item \emph{Property~1.} the mean-payoff reward for $r_1$ is at most $\ell$ and the mean-payoff reward for $r_2$ is at most $\beta$; or \item \emph{Property~2.} the mean-payoff reward for $r_1$ is at most $\ov{\ell} < \ell$ (the mean-payoff reward for $r_1$ is strictly smaller than $\ell)$. \end{enumerate} By analysis similar to the previous case, it follows that the lexicographic mean-payoff value is at most $\tuple{\ell,\beta}$. \end{enumerate} \end{proof}

 \paragraph{Reduction to mean-payoff games.} We now sketch a reduction of lexicographic mean-payoff games to mean-payoff games for optimal strategies.
 We reduce the reward function $\lreward=\tuple{r_1, r_2}$ to a single reward function $r^*$.
 We ensure that if the mean-payoff difference of two cycles $C_1$ and $C_2$ for reward $r_1$ is positive, then the difference in reward assigned by $r^*$ exceeds the largest possible difference in the mean-payoff for reward $r_2$.
 Consider two cycles $C_1$ of length $n_1$ and $C_2$ of length $n_2$, such that the sum of the $r_1$ rewards of $C_i$ is $\alpha_i$.
 Since all rewards are integral, $|\frac{\alpha_1}{n_1} - \frac{\alpha_2}{n_2}| >0$ implies $| \frac{\alpha_1}{n_1} - \frac{\alpha_2}{n_2}| \geq \frac{1}{n_1 \cdot n_2}$.
 Hence we multiply the $r_1$ rewards by $m=|S|^2 \cdot |r_2|+1$ to obtain $r^* = m \cdot r_1 + r_2$.
 This ensures that if the mean-payoff difference of two cycles $C_1$ and $C_2$ for reward $r_1$ is positive, then the difference exceeds the difference in the mean-payoff for reward $r_2$.
 Observe that we restrict our attention to cycles only since we have already proven that optimal memoryless strategies exist.